sinhamegha/TravelTideRewardProject/README.md

 ## Exported Dataset
 Two csv files, one with the segments identifed and one with the remaining customers
 ## Presentation and Report
-The Word Document, Keynote presentation, and Video of the presentation
+The Word Document, ppt, and Video of the presentation
 ## PDF
 PDF copies of the Exceutive Summary, PowerPoint presentation, and a printout of each of the notebooks